Marketing segmentation for most brands relies solely on traditional approaches, such as geographical and demographic segmentation.

-There’s no denying that knowing your average customer’s location, age, gender, etc. is essential to addressing their needs.
-Just understanding who they are isn’t enough, though.
-You must also know what they do — so leveraging other customer data, like behavioral data, is equally important.
+There’s no denying that knowing your average customer’s location, age, gender, etc., is essential to addressing their needs.
+However, just understanding who they are isn’t enough.
+You must also know what they do—so leveraging other customer data, like behavioral data, is equally important.
 Without this, other segmentation data you’ve collected may be rendered moot.

-That’s why behavioral segmentation is a marketing strategy your team needs in its arsenal.
+That’s why demographic segmentation is a marketing strategy your team needs in its arsenal.

 What is behavioral segmentation?

 Behavioral segmentation divides consumers according to behavior patterns as they interact with a company.
 As the name suggests, this category of segmentation studies the behavioral traits of consumers—their knowledge of, attitude towards, use of, likes/dislikes of, or response to a product, service, promotion, or brand.